digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 	- #intranda For EMu a custom development needs to take place to do the import and must be included in the pricing proposal then.
 	- #done Geoff-reply What do you need intranda to be able to test this and find out how much development is needed?
 		- intranda needs detailed information for:
-			- #Leeds how to poll (know about new records in EMu)
+			- #done Leeds how to poll (know about new records in EMu) [request module - AS to confirm].
+Example of request module given to Steffan/Simon
-			- #Leeds Anthony to provide API endpoint to query digitization requests, created within a certain time frame, carrying the "digitization pending" status
+			- #done Leeds Anthony to provide API endpoint to query digitization requests, created within a certain time frame, carrying the "digitization pending" status
-			- #Leeds have a concordance between EMu-json and METS (Leeds to confirm metadata to carry across.)
+			- #done Leeds have a concordance between EMu-json and METS (Leeds to confirm metadata to carry across.)
+Current metadata from EMu has been sent to steffan/simon
-			- #Leeds Create the crosswalk that we talked about in our EMu meeting
+			- #done Leeds Create the crosswalk that we talked about in our EMu meeting
 		- #done Have intranda been able to test this, can they share the response?
 4. Goobi will be used to automatically or manually link master digital media files to processes and their metadata. ~~#Development~~
 	- #Done This is out of the box functionality.
 No further features are needed.